influxdata/docs.influxdata.com-ARCHIVE/content/influxdb/v1.1/guides/downsampling_and_retention.md

 The data in `downsampled_orders` are the aggregated, 30-minute resolution data that are subject to the 52-week RP.

-Notice that the first timestamps in `downsample_orders` are older than the first timestamps in `orders`.
+Notice that the first timestamps in `downsampled_orders` are older than the first timestamps in `orders`.
 This is because InfluxDB has already deleted data from `orders` with timestamps that are older than our local server's timestamp minus two hours (assume we